-Score 4 Legal norms are published in the Official Journal (Diario Oficial de la República de Chile), a state institution dependent on the Ministry of the Interior and Public
+Legal norms are published in the Official Journal (Diario Oficial de la República de Chile), a state institution dependent on the Ministry of the Interior and Public Security.

-Security.
 Its print version was terminated on 17 August 2016.
-Since then, the Official

-Journal is available only as an online edition.
+Since then, the Official Journal is available only as an online edition.

-Although locally produced news programs are generally of high quality and draw large audiences - particularly through radio - Chile's newspapers and the main public TV stations report tabloid news, and employ bold headlines and techniques with strong popular and infotainment appeal.
+Although locally or regionally produced news programs tend to be of higher quality and draw large audiences - particularly through radio - Chile's newspapers and the main public TV stations report tabloid news, and employ bold headlines and techniques with strong popular and infotainment appeal.
 Furthermore, statistics released by the National TV Commission (Consejo Nacional de Televisión) show that on average, less than five hours a week per channel or radio station is spent discussing in-depth political information.
 More than 50% of the news presented through publicly accessible channels is dedicated to sports and crime.
 Surveys indicate that the Chilean audience would prefer less sports news and more focus on national and international politics.
 Due to the biased media landscape, there is a strong ideological framing of political information and policy discussion.

 Chile's largest free TV channel (TVN) is state-owned, and by law is required to provide balanced and equal access to all political views and parties - a regulation which is overseen by the National Television Directorate (Consejo Nacional de Televisión, CNTV).
 Although La Nación and TVN are state-owned, they must operate according to market rules; they have to fund themselves by relying on advertising and high audience ratings.
-By the end of the period under review, TVN declared bankruptcy and the future of the channel was uncertain as the parliament will have to decide by the end of 2017 whether to provide public funds and guarantee its functioning or privatize the channel.